iKramp/OS-race/documentation/syscalls.md

 | Return Value | rax |
 | Errno Value | rdx |

 This table follows the linux x86_64 convention.
-If there is too much infomration for 6 registers, an in process memory structure should be used, and an address is passed in the first arg.
+If there are too many parameters for 6 registers, an in process memory structure should be used.
+If there are too many return values, an in process memory structure should be used.

 ## ERROR HANDLING
 Errno value is 0 on success, otherwise it is the error code.
 Return value may still be valid on error, depending on the syscall.